-The Okhla Bird Sanctuary, spread over 4 square kms. on the Yamuna river, is one of the popular area which is well accessible by road and home to thousands of avian migrants along with resident water birds.
-Flamingos are seen here during their passage migrant around feb-march.
+The Okhla Bird Sanctuary, spread over 4 square km. on the Yamuna river, is one of the popular areas which is well accessible by road and home to thousands of avian migrants along with resident water birds.
+Flamingos are seen here during their passage migrant around Feb-march.
 Rare migratory species like Baikal teal were also spotted here recently.
 The place can be also explored by bi-cycle which can be hired from the forest department’s office near the main entrance.

 The Yamuna Biodiversity Park in Wazirabad in North Delhi, a 457-acres of nature’s reserve, has been especially created to replicate the lost ecosystems of the Yamuna river.
 Once a barren land, it now houses wetlands and forests, sheltering over 1500 plants, insects, birds, fish and mammal species.